GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Once configured, the simulator may be interacted with.
 This process takes place in discrete time steps that each resemble the following execution:
 - The audio objects (agent and sources) might first be relocated
-- The acoustic simulation is then performed by the Room, itself using the #acr("RIR") simulation library.
+- The acoustic simulation is then performed by the `Room` module, itself using the #acr("RIR") simulation library.
   The simulator ensures to propagate the positions and orientations of all elements as well as setting the right input signal of each source.
 - Finally, acoustic features can be collected in multiple representations: raw multi-channel waveforms, #acr("STFT") or #acr("ILD")/#acr("IPD").
   The user may also access spatial data in convenient formats: distance from the microphone to a specific source, #acr("DoA"), absolute position and orientation of the agent and sources, etc.

+*Spatial domain.*
+The sound propagation libraries used for simulation model a three-dimensional scene.
+Thus we have built the rest of the pipeline to allow for full control of audio objects in the 3D space.
+Besides, as the conducted downstream task involved mostly planar problems, most implemented features focus on 2D movements and spatial measures.
+No artificial limitation prevent the use of our library for 3D problems.

 ====== Audio objects movement